closerdao/tdf-game-guide/05_token-economy/README.md

 # 💰 Community Token System

-**OASA-Aligned Overview** The TDF community uses three token types to track participation, enable governance, and manage resources within the [OASA constitutional framework](https://oasa.earth).
+**Overview** The TDF community uses three token types to track participation, enable governance, and manage resources.

 **Constitutional Compliance**: All token issuance and economic decisions must comply with the [OASA constitution](https://oasa.earth) and may require approval by OASA's General Meeting for major changes.